axibase/atsd/finance/README.md

 # Introduction

-**Axibase Time Series Database** FINANCE edition is optimized for storing and real-time processing of financial market data such as trades, quotes, and session summaries.
+**Axibase Time Series Database** is a scalable platform for storing and analyzing financial market data such as trades, quotes, and session summaries.

 ATSD provides customers easy-to-use querying tools and APIs to perform quantitative research, analyze transaction costs as well as backtest trading algorithms.
-Unlike traditional tick databases which are updated on `T+1` basis, ATSD is capable of ingesting streaming data from real-time feeds.
+Unlike traditional tick stores which are updated on `T+1` basis, ATSD is optimized for streaming data from self-aggregated, consolodated, and direct exchange feeds available to the client.

-## Data

-ATSD provides a platform for processing and persisting data from consolodated and direct exchange feeds available to the customer.

-* Trades
+Supported data types include:

+* Last sale / trades
 * Level 1 Quotes
-* Auctions and Imbalance
+* Auction and Imbalance Statistics
 * Order Book Summary
 * Day and Session Summary
 * Reference Data